When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 2. Ahimsa Toward Artisans

 The Indian handloom industry is dying.
 Weavers earn less than minimum wage.
-Children leave the craft because it doesn't pay rent.
+Children leave the craft because it doesn't pay lives.

-We met a man in Hyderabad whose surname is "Bunkar"—literally meaning "weaver."
+We met a man in Chhatrapati Smabhaji Nagar whose surname is "Bunkar"—literally meaning "weaver."
 His family wove for 300 years.
 But he became a truck driver because weaving couldn't feed his children.

 Ahimsa handloom means fair wages, dignified work, and pride in craft.